simionAndrei/SBD_AWS-assignment/README.md

 cores per node) setup will hurt the HDFS throughput.
 The Slim executor setup(1 core per executor and nodes have num_cores executors) is not much better, as we can not take advantage of running multiple tasks on the same JVM.
 This will also result in memory overhead as the potentially shared variables need to be replicated on each JVM.
-We have also experimentally determined these claims.
+We have also experimentally proven these claims, therefore a balanced approach is required.

 ## Memory
 You can increase/decrease the memory executors have using `driver-memory` and `executor-memory`.